divvun/compile-mermaid-markdown-action/README.md

-> NOTICE: Github has publicly added mermaid support to their roadmap to support ([ref](https://github.com/github/roadmap/issues/372)).
-When it is released, this action will be archived and removed from the market place.
+> NOTICE: Github has publicly released mermaid support for most of their services.
+Unfortunately it does not include support for GH Pages.
+This action add that.

+> NOTICE 2: The [original author](https://github.com/neenjaw/compile-mermaid-markdown-action) decided to archive this project after GitHub released their mermaid support.
+This repo continues the original work for the reason given above.

-# compile-mermaid-markdown-action (beta)
+# compile-mermaid-markdown-action

 ## Purpose